 Evaluations are specifically designed around the context of the service being evaluated, that is to rigorously and systematically review care provision, or an aspect of a care service (Humphries, 2008).
 Evaluations review how well a service is actually meeting its aims and objectives.
 It does not try to produce generalisable data or new knowledge, and does not always need full NHS ethical approval from the National Research Ethics Service of the Health Research Authority (www.hra.nhs.uk/research-community/before-you-apply/determine-whether-your-study-is-research/ ).

-Research studies seek to extend or generate new knowledge and data, aiming to answer a clearly defined question (Moule, 2015); as such requireing ethical approval.
+Research studies seek to extend or generate new knowledge and data, aiming to answer a clearly defined question (Moule, 2015); as such requiring ethical approval.

 Audits measure an aspect of practice against a recognised standard (Healthcare Quality Improvement Partnership, 2011); these have become routine part of healthcare to ensure current standards meet best practice.
 Audits require good clinical governance but do not require full ethical approval.